 Treatment and prognosis

-Surgical or percutaneous intervention on hydronephrosis, orbital or meningeal involvement is useful for symptomatic local disease.
+Surgical or percutaneous intervention for hydronephrosis, orbital or meningeal involvement is useful for symptomatic local disease.

 - 1. Verdalles U, Goicoechea M, García de Vinuesa S et-al. Erdheim-Chester disease: a rare cause of renal failure.
 Nephrol.
 Dial.
 Transplant.
 2007;22 (6): 1776-7. doi:10.1093/ndt/gfm115 - Pubmed citation